CMU-313/CMU-313.github.io/assignments/HW4.md

 2. an updated README that clearly and concisely describes features used to training your model, and how your retrained the model performs better than the baseline model.

-## (1) Architectural Design Document (due Tuesday, Nov 1st, 23:59) -- 30 points
+## (3) Architectural Design Document (due Tuesday, Nov 1st, 23:59) -- 30 points

-Once you have implemented the feature in isolation, your next (group) task is to document it and argue for how it should be integrated into the design of the existing system.
-Effectively, your technical contact’s demand for microservices so the team can develop this feature in isolation, but it raises questions about how it should be integrated into your existing (relatively monolithic) web app.
-You have at least several options:

-1. Rewrite the web app using a different architecture (re-architect the overall app in some other way)
+Once you have demoed this feature, and shown that it can provide value, you are now faced with a decision about how to implement a long term solution here.
+You have at least several options including but not limited to:

-2. Rewrite the feature to fit more naturally into the existing application structure.
+1. Rewrite the feature in Java and incorporate it into the monolith

+2. Keep python demo microservice implementation, and deploy as a seperate service, integrating with your existing monolith via REST API
+3. Refactor part or all of the existing monolith into a microservices based architecture

 Your deliverable for this part is a design document describing the feature and how it should be integrated into the system as a microservice.
 Submit this to the assignment on Gradescope.
 (NOTE: you will not have to actually implement this decision, for this or any subsequent homework in this class.
 You might consider implementation effort as part of your tradeoff analysis, but you should not let speculation about your workload in this class influence your decision.)